JamieBort/Portfolio-Website/administrative/README.md

 - ./administrative/FutureFeatures.md

+  - **This file is no longer in this directory.**

   - Future features section of the repo.
 Here is listed the things I plan on adding to the repo.

+- ./administrative/old_gitignore

+  - Moved this file from the `./jamiebort.github.io/frontend` directory.

+  - It was removed to clean up the codebase.

+  - `./.gitignore` was first updated.

+  - It is saved here in case I need to restore it. **It is possible that Render.com will need it when the frontend is deployed there.**

 - ./administrative/README.md

   - This readme file.

 - ./administrative/Revamp2023.md

+  - **This file is no longer in this directory.**

   - This file is for keeping track of the status and the tasks that need to be completed while I rebuild my portfolio website.